kennethli/googleapps/README.md

-# Project Title
+# Google Apps

 Appscale is an open-source cloud computing platform that robotically deploys and scales unmodified google app engine programs over public and private cloud systems and on-premise clusters.
-Appscale is modeled at the app engine apis and has support for python, move, personal home page and java applications.
+Free Google Apps is modeled at the app engine apis and has support for python, move, personal home page and java applications.

-Appscale is evolved and maintained with the aid of appscale systems, inc., based totally in santa barbara, california, and google.
+Google apps domains are evolved and maintained with the aid of appscale systems, inc., based totally in santa barbara, california, and google.

 ### Prerequisities

-The intention of appscale is to provide developers with a fast, api-pushed development platform which could run applications on any cloud infrastructure.
+The intention of appscale is to provide developers with a fast, api-pushed development platform which could run applications and change the primary domain in Google Apps on any cloud infrastructure.
 Appscale decouples utility logic from its service ecosystem to present builders and cloud directors manage over utility deployment, information garage, resource use, backup, and migration.

 ## Versioning